nzdjb/2a1b.com/articles/arbitrary-code-exec-in-balatro.md

 * 2025-10-02: Received response from publisher saying they would log and investigate the issue.
 * 2025-11-13: Emailed publisher for update and stating intention to publish.
 No response.
 * 2025-12-05: Published this post.

+## Further work

+Balatro has several other files that are stored in the same place with the same .jkr extension.
+They are likely also exploitation vectors, but I haven't looked into them.

 [^1]: I found out later that the [recommended approach for shipping LÖVE games](https://love2d.org/wiki/Game_Distribution) is to concatenate the framework loader and a zip of the source together, so this is intentional.
 [^2]: One interesting thing about `get_compressed` is that if checks the first 6 bytes of a save file for "return" and skips decompression if there's a match.
 This made exploit development easier.